Jbuxofplenty/coral_clash/docs/github_secrets_setup.md

 ## Overview

-The CI/CD pipeline needs environment variables (Firebase config, Google OAuth IDs, etc.) to be baked into the JavaScript bundle during build time.
-These are stored as GitHub Secrets and injected before bundling.
+The CI/CD pipeline needs:
+1. **Environment variables** (Firebase config, Google OAuth IDs, etc.) to be baked into the JavaScript bundle
+2. **Firebase service files** (`google-services.json`, `GoogleService-Info.plist`) for Google Sign-In configuration

+These are stored as GitHub Secrets and injected during the build process.

 ## Prerequisites

 1. **GitHub CLI installed**: Install from https://cli.github.com
 2. **.env files created**: You need `.env.preview` and `.env.production` with your Firebase and Google OAuth credentials
+3. **Firebase service files**: You need `google-services.json` and `GoogleService-Info.plist` in your project root

 ## Quick Setup